-The Company Bylaws (Article 29.2) and the Rules and Regulations of the Board (Article 13.2) state that the chairman of the board of directors or, in his absence, the vice chairman serving in his stead pursuant to Article 44, and in the absence of both the chairman and the vice chairman, the director designated by the board of directors, shall preside over general shareholders' meetings.
+The Company Bylaws (Article 29.2) and the Rules and Regulations for the general shareholders' meeting (Article 13.2) state that the chairman of the board of directors or, in his absence, the vice chairman serving in his stead pursuant to Article 44, and in the absence of both the chairman and the vice chairman, the director designated by the board of directors, shall preside over general shareholders' meetings.
 Likewise, should there be no designated director, the meeting shall be presided over by a shareholder appointed by all the shareholders present at the meeting.

-Measures adopted to ensure independence and proper operation of the annual general meeting:
+Measures adopted to ensure independence and proper operation of the general shareholders' meeting:

-At the annual general meeting of 21 June 2003, shareholders approved the first Rules and Regulations for the General Shareholders' Meeting.
-Thereafter, Law 26/2003, of 17 July became effective, which amended Law 24/1988, of 28 July on the Securities Market Act (Ley del Mercado de Valores) and the revised text of the Spanish Companies Act (Ley de Sociedades Anónimas), approved by Royal Decree 1564/1989 of 22 December, in order to reinforce the transparency of the listed companies.
+At the annual general meeting of 21 June 2003, shareholders approved the Rules and Regulations for the General Shareholders' Meeting.
+Thereafter, Law 26/2003, of 17 July became effective, which amended Law 24/1988, of 28 July on the Securities Market and the revised text of the Companies Law, approved by Royal Decree 1564/1989 of 22 December, in order to reinforce the transparency of the listed companies.
 At the annual general meeting held on 19 June 2004, the shareholders approved, upon the proposal of the board of directors, new regulations that incorporate the new features incorporated by such Law.

-The Rules and Regulations for the General Shareholders' Meeting, which include a detailed set of measures ensuring the independence and proper operation of the general shareholders' meeting, may be found on the website of the Group at the address specified in E.6. below.
+The Rules and Regulations for the General Shareholders' Meeting, which include a detailed set of measures ensuring the independence and proper operation of the general shareholders' meeting, may be found on the website of the Group at the address specified in E.6 below.

-Among the specific measures implemented by the Company to improve the operation of the general shareholders' meeting, some of the most noteworthy are those implemented in 2004 including voting and proxygranting by electronic procedures (Internet) and postal voting.
+Among the specific measures implemented by the Company to improve the operation of the general shareholders' meeting, some of the most noteworthy are those implemented in 2004 including voting and proxy-granting by electronic procedures (Internet) and postal voting.

-In addition, since the 2005 annual general meeting, the Bank's shareholders are able to participate remotely via teleconferencing.
+In addition, since the 2005 annual general meeting, the Bank's shareholders are able to participate remotely via data transmission means.

-A detailed description of the votes cast for the two general shareholders' meeting held on 21 June and 22 September 2008, as a percentage of the Company's share capital using the abovementioned voting and proxy procedures is included in E.7 of this report.
+A detailed description of the votes cast for the two general shareholders' meeting held on 26 January and 19 June 2009, as a percentage of the Company's share capital using the abovementioned voting and proxy procedures is included in E.7 of this Report.

-E.6.
-Indicate the amendments, if any, made to the general shareholders' meeting regulations during the year.
+E.6 Indicate the amendments, if any, made to the General Shareholders' Meeting Regulations during the year.

-The only amendment made in 2008 to the Rules and Regulations for the General Shareholders' Meeting is the following:
+No amendments were made in 2009 to the Rules and Regulations for the General Shareholders' Meeting.